kwi-dk/UrlLinker/README.rst

     - The ``http://`` prefix is optional.

+    - Support for additional schemes, e.g. "ftp", can easily be added by tweaking ``$rexScheme``.

   - Hosts may be specified using domain names or IPv4 addresses.

     - IPv6 addresses are not supported.